‘Y2K bug’ threatened to bring chaos 20 years ago, causing ‘freaked out’ Oregonians to prepare for the worst

 “We’ve been slammed all day long,” a service attendant at a Portland Texaco station told a reporter.
 “A lot of people are not giving the complete truth.
 Some of them are saying, ‘I’m just going to the beach.’
 But some are saying, ‘I’m filling up because I’m worried there won’t be any fuel left.’
 One guy came in in a van today and filled up two gas tanks and eight gas cans, five gallons apiece.”

-Government officials felt confident that pretty much all of the U.S.’s important computer systems had been upgraded, but out in the wider world the freak-out was on.
+Government officials felt confident that pretty much all of the U.S.’important computer systems had been upgraded, but out in the wider world the freakout was on.
 As a result, many police forces blacked out leave and vacation time for the New Year’s weekend.

 And when the big moment finally arrived?